 The Company incurred debt issuance costs of approximately \$0.1 million, which were recorded as a debt discount and are being amortized to interest expense over the repayment period for the loan using the effective interest rate method.
-The interest expense related to the debt discount during the year ended December 31, 2016 was approximately \$37,000 and the remaining unamortized debt discount was approximately \$0.1 million.
+The interest expense related to the debt discount during the year ended December 31, 2017 and 2016 was approximately \$45,000 and \$37,000, respectively, and the remaining unamortized debt discount was approximately \$30,000.

-In August 2016, the first semi-annual interest payment was made in-kind with the issue of an additional note (Interest Note) to the Purchasers.
-The Interest Note has a principal amount of approximately \$336,000 and has terms identical to the Notes.
-As of December 31, 2016, the Notes and Interest Note could be converted into a maximum of 980,649 shares of common stock at \$8.50 per share, excluding the effects of future payments of interest in-kind.
+Semi-annual interest payments have been made in each of August 2016, February 2017, and August 2017, for approximately \$336,000, \$420,000, and \$434,000, respectively, in-kind with the issue of additional notes (Interest Notes) to the Purchasers.
+The Interest Notes have terms identical to the Notes.
+As of December 31, 2017, the Notes and Interest Notes could be converted into a maximum of 1,081,166 shares of common stock at \$8.50 per share, excluding the effects of future payments of interest in-kind.